Thank you for subscribing

 What causes lithium-ion fires?

-Lithium-ion batteries can potentially overheat thanks to their high energy density, which can cause a cell inside the battery to short-circuit.
+Lithium-ion batteries can potentially overheat thanks to their high-energy density, which can cause a cell inside the battery to short-circuit.
 The Country Fire Authority (CFA) Victoria advises that short-circuiting lithium-ion batteries can release flammable, toxic gases that may catch fire.

-Many larger lithium-ion battery-operated devices like e-scooters, e-bikes and power tools are left on charge in the garage for too long, where they can easily overheat, and the resulting fire can’t be picked up by a smoke detector.
+Many larger lithium-ion battery-operated devices such as e-scooters, e-bikes and power tools are left on charge in the garage for too long, where they can easily overheat, and the resulting fire can’t be picked up by a smoke detector.
 Objects like your car, petrol, paint and other common garage items are extremely flammable, leading to uncontrollable fires.

 Sparks, flames and other violent behaviour is much more common if the battery is fully charged.
 That's why it's important to prevent overcharging by taking devices off charge as soon as, or even slightly before, they reach full charge.

-In Australia, lithium-ion batteries and their rechargers must pass stringent safety tests to be sold, which greatly reduces the risk of lithium-ion battery fires.
-Even so, incidents can happen because of:
+In Australia, lithium-ion batteries and their chargers sold through reputable retailers must adhere to certain standards, which greatly reduces the risk of lithium-ion battery fires.

 • Overcharging the lithium-ion battery